habibadjigo/vcbench-interpretable-ml/README.md

 # vcbench-interpretable-ml
-Interpretable ML for founder success prediction on the VCBench benchmark - AIvancity NeurIPS 2026 submission
+Interpretable ML for founder success prediction on the VCBench benchmark - aivancity NeurIPS 2026 submission